 Built by engineers, for engineers

-Architecture, security, and operations — laid out for the people who will inherit this platform.
+Architecture, security, and operations — laid out for the people who will integrate with this platform.

 Engineering at Clever Initiative